 Habit: Large, bushy shrub up to 16 ft. tall, often forming dense hemispherical mounds.

 Leaves: Simple, closely alternate, crowded at stem tips; blades thick, shiny green, wider near tips, to 8.3 inches long; glabrous to hairy on both sides, margins revolute, light green becoming yellow with age; leaf axils with tufts of pale hairs.

 Flowers: White to pale lilac, several in short clusters at leaf axils; 5 petals, partially fused, split to base on upper side so that petal lobes spread fanlike into a lower lip.

-Fruit: A fleshy, sub-spherical drupe, green then white, 8–12 mm (0.3–0.5 in) long, with sepal lobes persistent at tip.
+Fruit: A fleshy, sub-spherical drupe, green then white, 0.3–0.5 inches long, with sepal lobes persistent at tip.

 Distribution in Florida: the coastal areas of the central to southern peninsula.
 Isolated individuals have been confirmed on the East Coast in St. Johns and Nassau Counties.

 It is spread by both wildlife consuming the fruits and ocean currents where the seeds can remain viable for up to a year.
 Additionally, branches that contact the ground may develop adventitious roots.
 This plant forms dense stands displacing native dune vegetation, including sea oats, that help to guard against erosion.
 It also consumes open spaces on the dune that are important for the endangered sea lavender (Argusia gnaphalodes), beach peanut (Okenia hypogaea), beach clustervine (Jacquemontia reclinata), and threatened inkberry.

 Do not plant.